benc-uk/batcomputer/docs/setup.md

 - [📃 Helm Chart - Docs](../kubernetes/helm)

 ## Manually Deploying the API
-In order to manually deploy the API, you can create an Azure Container Instance from the built image quite simply
+In order to manually deploy the API from the built Docker image, you can create an Azure Container Instance quite easily

 These steps use the Azure CLI and Bash, for this you can use the [Azure Cloud Shell](https://shell.azure.com), select 'Bash' when prompted.
 The Azure Portal is another choice for doing this